We’re excited to launch the Sherwood 2040 Comprehensive Plan Vision!

-We also invite you to sign up for the project email list to receive notices of new information, scheduled meetings, and other opportunities.
+We also invite you to follow the project's Facebook page and sign up for the project email list to receive notices of new information, scheduled meetings, and other opportunities.
 We never share your contact information and only will use it for Comprehensive Plan Vision updates.

 You may also share a comment directly using the form below.